cornflowers.jpeg

 • Workplace, family, partner, social group problems

-• Habits of choosing and settling for the wrong partners and friends
+• Habits of repeatedly choosing and settling for the wrong partners and friends

 • Surviving and healing from betrayal, deceit and infidelity